Power system operations and control

 Power system operations is a term used in electricity generation to describe the process of decision-making on the timescale from one day (day-ahead operation) to minutes prior to the power delivery.
 The term power system control describes actions taken in response to unplanned disturbances (e.g., changes in demand or equipment failures) in order to provide reliable electric supply of acceptable quality.
 The corresponding engineering branch is called Power System Operations and Control.
 Electricity is hard to store, so at any moment the supply (generation) should be balanced with demand ("grid balancing").
 In an electrical grid, the task of real-time balancing is performed by a regional-based control center, run by an electric utility in the traditional (vertically integrated) electricity market.
-In the restructured North American power transmission grid, these centers belong to balancing authorities numbered 74 in 2016, the entities responsible for operations are also called independent system operators, transmission system operators.
+In the restructured North American power transmission grid, these centers belong to the balancing authorities, of which 74 existed in 2016.
+The entities responsible for operations are also called independent system operators or transmission system operators.
 The other form of balancing resources of multiple power plants is a power pool.
 The balancing authorities are overseen by reliability coordinators.

 Day-ahead operation

 Day-ahead operation schedules the generation units that can be called upon to provide the electricity on the next day (unit commitment).
 The dispatchable generation units can produce electricity on demand and thus can be scheduled with accuracy.
 The production of the weather-dependent variable renewable energy for the next day is not certain, its sources are thus non-dispatchable.
 This variability, coupled with uncertain future power demand and the need to accommodate possible generation and transmission failures requires scheduling of operating reserves that are not expected to produce electricity, but can be dispatched on a very short notice.

 Some units have unique features that require their commitment much earlier: for example, the nuclear power stations take a very long time to start, while hydroelectric plants require planning of water resources usage far in advance.
-Therefore commitment decisions for these are made weeks or even months before prior to delivery.
+Therefore, commitment decisions for these are made weeks or even months before prior to delivery.

 For a "traditional" vertically integrated electric utility the main goal of the unit commitment is to minimize both the marginal cost of producing the unit of electricity and the (quite significant for fossil fuel generation) start-up costs.
 In a "restructured" electricity market a market clearing algorithm is utilized, frequently in a form of an auction; the merit order is sometimes defined not just by the monetary costs, but also by the environmental concerns.

 Unit commitment is more complex than the shorter-time-frame operations, since unit availability is subject to multiple constraints: